The Boards Support Section facilitates an effective board and public process for the state's fish and wildlife regulatory system.

 Analysis of results and challenges: A goal of Boards Support Section is to continue to improve the channels of communication by the public to the boards.
 This has been achieved to some degree by improvements in an on-line comment system that has seen rapid growth in usage in the last few years.
 With each meeting cycle, the number of public comments is dependent on the status of the resources and its value to users, and the more contentious issues that occur with certain subjects.

-The Board of Fisheries received a significant number of comments in FY2019, more than 300 over FY2016 which involved the same fishery topics.
+The Board of Fisheries received a significant number of comments in FY2020, almost 600 more than the last Cook Inlet cycle in FY2017.